-The South Coast Rail project will restore passenger rail transportation from South Station in Boston to the South Coast of Massachusetts, including the cities of Taunton, New Bedford, and Fall River.
-The Final Environmental Impact Statement/Report (FEIS/R) was issued in September 2013, and the state was authorized to advance permitting in November 2013.
-The project will include 10 new stations, modifications at Canton Junction and Stoughton, and two layover facilities at the end of both the Fall River Secondary leg at the Weaver's Cove East site and the end of the New Bedford Mainline leg at the Wamsutta site.
+The South Coast Rail (SCR) project will restore passenger rail transportation from South Station in Boston to the South Coast of Massachusetts, including to the cities of Taunton, New Bedford, and Fall River.
+The Final Environmental Impact Statement/ Report (FEIS/R) was issued in September 2013, and the state was authorized to advance permitting in November 2013.
+The project will include 10 new stations, modifications at Canton Junction and Stoughton, and two layover facilities, one at the end of the Fall River Secondary leg at the Weaver's Cove East site and the other at the end of the New Bedford Mainline leg at the Wamsutta site.